s7manth/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+If the student name is greater than 50 characters, the full name cannot be seen.
+Use initials if this is the case.
-A person can have any number of tags (including 0)
+A student can have any number of tags (including 0)
 </div>

 Examples: